Sometimes at KK we find a product that is so inspiring that we have to share it with the world. This is one of those products.

 How have you found the process of creating and manufacturing FabLittleBag?

-Have you had much male support for what is essentially a female product?
 What has been the hardest obstacle to overcome?

 Do you believe you have helped normalise periods and sanitary products into everyday discussion?